sarath-menon/Duckietown-Project-Notes.jl/config.md

-@def title       = "Duckietown Recitation Notes"
+@def title       = "Duckietown Project Notes"
-@def prepath     = "Lorenz-WebAssembly-Model.jl"
+@def prepath     = "Duckietown-Project-Notes.jl"
 @def description = """
                    An example app to demonstrate how Julia code for DiffEq-type simulations can be compiled for use on the web.